12fab4/Catvibes/README.md

 it also requires ffplay

-On linux install ffmpeg which is available debian-based and arch-based distros and probably already installed
+On linux install ffmpeg which is available on debian-based and arch-based distros and probably already installed

 On Windows use the following link: https://www.ffmpeg.org/download.html#build-windows, select windows and chose one of the available .exe files